richard-to/richard-to.github.io/random/_posts/2015-02-15-reading-list.md

 - *To the Lighthouse* - Virginia Woolf
 - *Detroit City Is the Place to Be: The Afterlife of an American Metropolis* - Mark Binelli
 - *The Intuitionist* - Colson Whitehead
+- *The Girl in the Road* - Monica Byrne